sylumer/automators/Meta/Documentation/Episode Build.md

 Most of the data is retrieved directly from the RSS feed for the Automators podcast, but because the podcast starts at episode 0, we need to offset by one to generate a positional index of where to find an episode in the feed.
 In addition the [RSS2JSON API](https://rss2json.com) is also used to make it much easier to work with the feed.

-The shortcut makes use of Data Jar to store some of the data.
+The shortcut makes use of [[Data Jar]] to store some of the data.
 Primarily this is because there are other shortcuts that can benefit from accessing this data after it has been determined.
-But in addition, it  using Data Jar does help when breaking down the automation to test in stages, and it is useful to see the output stored, though a tool like [[Logger]] could be used in its place for that.
+But in addition, it  using [[Data Jar]] does help when breaking down the automation to test in stages, and it is useful to see the output stored, though a tool like [[Logger]] could be used in its place for that.

 One of the data items retrieved is for the episode topic link.
 This is retrieved based on the episode number and title, but the podcast has not always generated topic pages, and not necessarily to the, what is now, standard naming.
-Therefore the shortcut also includes some logic to try and help deal with that, the results being saved in Data Jar.
+Therefore the shortcut also includes some logic to try and help deal with that, the results being saved in [[Data Jar]].

 The Real FM show notes page is used to get some additional information not included in the feed, and to do this, a separate shortcut is used - see [[#Fetch Episode Show Notes]] for details.